 Elif Shafak is a Turkish novelist who is hailed as the most read woman author in Turkey.

 Born October 25th, 1971 as Elif Bilgin in Strasbourg France to philosopher Nuri Bilgin and Şafak Atayman.
-Elif grew up in Istanbul with her single mother following her parent’s divorce.
+Elif grew up in Istanbul with her single mother, following her parent’s divorce.
 The name last name Şafak (Shafak) means Dawn in Turkish and because her mother had such a strong influence on her, and her writing she took her mother’s name as her pen name later.
 She attended Middle East Technical University in Ankara Turkey.
-Elif is currently 45 years – old, and currently lives in London and Istanbul with her journalist husband, Eyup Can, and her two children Şehrazat (Shehrazat) Zelda and Emir Zahir.
+Elif is currently 45 years – old, and lives in London and Istanbul with her journalist husband, Eyup Can, and their two children Şehrazat (Shehrazat) Zelda and Emir Zahir.
 She’s lived all over the world in locations such as Boston, Arizona, Michigan, Istanbul, Madrid, Amman (Jordan) and London.
 She’s the author of 15 different works both fiction and non-fiction.
 She’s won several prizes and she writes both in Turkish and English.
 She speaks several languages including; French, English and Turkish.
 In addition to being a novelist, wife and a mother, she writes articles for magazines and newspaper, a feminist, supporter of LGBT and woman’s rights, political commentator, academic and speaker.

 Fun fact: Both her children are named after books/writers Şehrazat after the Eastern Storyteller Queen from Arabian Nights (Shahrazad/Scheherazade) and Zelda after Zelda Fitzgerald (F. Scott Fitzgerald’s wife, he wrote The Great Gatsby but she was an accomplished writer previous to when she went insane.)
 Emir, I don’t recall but Zahir is the name of a book by Paulo Coelho (author of The Alchemist).
 Elif Shafak is known for blending cultures and stories from the west and the east in the most wonderful way, and I feel as if her children’s name reflects that style, as well as her passion for literature.
 Also, apparently she writes lyrics for rock songs.